w3f/Grants-Program/applications/Aisland-Docusign.md

 The MARIADB will be used to store only the workflow data and the signed documents will be encrypted and stored on chain for permanent storage.

 ### Details of the Proposal
-Here is the list of deliverables in more details:
+Here is the list of deliverables new features in much more details:

 1) Standard Signature Image - Manage the setting of the standard signature image, selecting from multiple auto-generated signatures or one uploaded.
 The Dapp shwillould auto-generate multiple style of signatures starting from a text using cursive fonts.
 We will use a set of 50 cursive fonts to generate the signature image.
 A considerable selection of free cursive fonts are available here: [https://www.1001fonts.com/cursive+signature-fonts.html](https://www.1001fonts.com/cursive+signature-fonts.html).